 The ERR output specifies the type of error.
 Error codes are listed after E_UDPSVR in Table 2-1 Ethernet ASFB Error Codes.
-Error codes for the RERR output can be found in Appendix B of the PiCPro Software Manual.
+Error codes for the ERR and RERR output can be found in the PiCPro Online Help in Appendix B.